Ready, Set, Lift and Unwind classes are held ON LINE.

 We will typically target the chest, upper back and hips, sometimes ankles, and we aim to tie in good, relaxed breathing throughout to let our nervous system settle into actually using a better range of motion.

-Mondays and Thursdays, 6:30 p.m.; 30 minutes.
+Monday and Thursday evenings, 6:30 p.m.; 30 minutes.
 You can do everything with no equipment if necessary, although a mat, chair or bench, bolster or folded towels, and some type of myofascial release tools such as a foam roller or balls will be helpful.

 Unwind (30 minutes) is $15 per class, or $120 for a 10-pack.